sbudh/Sailpoint/README.md

   }
   return list;

-1.Write a rule to determine the Identity's assigned and detected roles.
+Write a rule to determine the Identity's assigned and detected roles.

 Identity identity = context.getObjectByName(Identity.class,"XKBP");
   return identity.getDetectedRoles();
   return identity.getAssignedRoles();

-2.Write a rule to get the list of active users in SailPoint.
+###Write a rule to get the list of active users in SailPoint.

   Map map = new HashMap();
   map.put("firstname","Barack");